strom87/go-jwt-example/README.md

-# go-jwt-example
+# Go jwt example

-A simple example on how to use the go-jwt library for json web tokens
+A simple example on how to use jwt (Json Web Tokens) with go

 ### Tutorial
 Drag down the project